winsoft666/vlc-qt2/BUILDING.md

  * `WITH_X11`: link with X11, required by some Linux distributions, OFF by default

 Building in separate `build` directory is recommended.
-There is a `test` target to run automatic tests for the library.

 ## Platform specific instructions
 ### macOS